atooms-mirror/atooms/docs/tutorial/atooms.md

 ## Modify trajectories on the fly with callbacks

-"Callbacks" are functions used to modify the properties of a trajectory without modifying the underlying trajectory itself.
+"Callbacks" are functions used to modify the properties of a trajectory on the fly.
 They accept a `System` instance as first positional argument, along with optional extra positional and keyword arguments, and return a modified `System`.

 As an example, suppose your trajectory did not provide any information about the cell side.
 You can add the information dynamically to all `System` objects read from the trajectory using the following callback